 You can learn more about this CV review tool here.

 What updates will I get about my application?

-This shows how you performed on each of the skills you were tested on.
+Depending on the types of assessments used by the hiring body, you may receive a feedback diagram showing how your answers performed against each of the skills you were tested on.
 Candidates often find this feedback valuable because even if you don't get the job it shows how you compared to other candidates and can indicate areas to work on.
 It can also indicate if a job just isn't a great fit for your skills.
 Here is what some candidates have said when they received feedback:

 "Sad not to get the job, but the application system was awesome!"